-The tests you have depend on whether your doctor thinks you are at a low or a high risk of DVT.
-Tests used to diagnose or rule out a blood clot include:
+The tests you have depend on whether your provider thinks you are at a low or a high risk of DVT.

 There are three main goals to DVT treatment.

-Prevent the clot from getting bigger.
+- Prevent the clot from getting bigger.

-Prevent the clot from breaking loose and traveling to the lungs.
+- Prevent the clot from breaking loose and traveling to the lungs.

-Reduce your chances of another DVT.
+- Reduce the chances of another DVT.

 DVT treatment options include: